 Government grants and other payments made by public authorities or on behalf of the Crown, are liable for GST when received by a GST-registered person (or a person who is required to register for GST) in relation to their taxable activity.
 The payments must be included as income in the GST return.

-Further information regarding grant, subsidies and GST can be found in the department’s booklet Grants and subsidies (IR249).
+There is more information on grants, subsidies and GST on our booklet on Grants and subsidies (IR249).

 Cash donations or koha